 - Include your senior loved one in the meeting if he or she is able to participate

-- Ask what types of assistance would help the most and use this as the basis for a care plan
+- Ask what types of home care assistance would help the most and use this as the basis for a care plan

-Once you have identified the care needs, delegate specific responsibilities and schedules for things like taking your loved one to the grocery store, to the doctor, delivering or cooking meals and doing the laundry.
-Although one primary carer will need to serve as a connection to doctors and other providers, the family care team can share the overall responsibilities.
+Once you have identified the in home care needs, delegate specific responsibilities and schedules for things like taking your loved one to the grocery store, to the doctor, delivering or cooking meals and doing the laundry.
+Although one primary carer will need to serve as a connection to doctors and other providers, the family care team can share the overall responsibilities to support your loved one ageing in place.

 It may also help to adjust the schedule regularly.
 It’s not easy and not all family members will pull their weight, but it is a good place to start.